bvssvni/oup/Syntax.md

 It is the responsibility of the function to compute the arguments.
 'A' receives the expression linked to 'B () C () void' and then evaluates it.
 This technique allows a function to be lazy and only compute what it needs.
+Only because there is an expression does not mean it computes anything,
+but it behaves like it would if it computed all the time.
+When and which order to compute expressions is solved by the expression optimizer.

 You can declare your own functions in Oup: